Tips For Choosing a Bankruptcy Attorney

 Depending on the type of bankruptcy you think you'll need, it may or may not make sense to hire a bankruptcy attorney to help you.
 In this article, we'll explore whether you need an attorney to file bankruptcy, how you can make sure you hire the bankruptcy attorney that is right for you, and what kind of resources are available to find a bankruptcy lawyer near you.

 Do I need a bankruptcy attorney?

-The next most important piece to remember when deciding whether to handle your bankruptcy case on your own (“pro se”) is the fact that oftentimes paying a lawyer for their legal advice can help you save a lot more money in the long run.
+Just because the law doesn't require you to have a lawyer, doesn't necessarily mean that you don't need one.
+It's important to keep in mind that - depending on the unique circumstances of your case - paying a lawyer may save you money in the long run.
 Since only lawyers are able to give you legal advice, it rarely (if ever) makes sense to pay a paralegal to fill out the forms for you.

 Ultimately, whether you need to hire a bankruptcy attorney to help you file bankruptcy depends a lot on your specific situation and how comfortable you are handling things on your own vs. working with someone.
 Let’s explore what that means.

 Do I need a bankruptcy attorney for Chapter 7 bankruptcy?
 It depends....